 Compounding advanced digital technologies are transforming business.
 Digital transformation is impacting the work, the workforce, and working capital management.
+It is impacting accounts receivable transformation.

 Digital transformation, according to Gartner, is “the integration of digital technology into all areas of a business resulting in fundamental changes to how businesses operate and how they deliver value to customers.”
 Digital transformation has become a whirlwind sweeping up not only operational aspects of businesses but, in many cases changing the businesses’ very nature.
 And like Dorothy in The Wizard of Oz, they won’t be in Kansas anymore when they come down.